inlivedev/inlive-js-sdk/packages/room/README.md

   A method to stop sending local camera video capture to other connected peers.
 A local stream object needs to be added with `peer.addStream()` before calling this method.

   By default when the `stop` track parameter is empty, this method will only disable the local video track added with `peer.addStream()`.
 The peer still sends empty blank frame to other connected peers.
 The device camera indicator may stay turning on.
+To reenable the video track, call `peer.turnOnCamera()`.

   When the `stop` track parameter is provided, this method will completely stop sending the video track.
 After the track is stopped, the track becomes unusable.
 To start sending the video track again, call the `peer.turnOnCamera(newTrack)` method.
 You can get a new track again with [getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).